ryanwilsonperkin/cis3210/README.md

 the first and last names given during registration.
 Both values have been escaped.

+### File Upload XSS

+This application does not allow for files to be uploaded (through forms or otherwise) and thus is not vulnerable to XSS by file upload.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the